When should I start toilet training my child?

 How long does it take to toilet train?

 A child is considered toilet-trained when he or she knows that it is time to go to the bathroom and is able to climb onto and use the toilet with little help.
-In a study of children who started training between 22 and 30 months of age, boys were fully trained at an average age of 38 months, while girls were trained slightly earlier, around 36 months.1
+The average time it takes is 3 months.
+Girls usually are toilet-trained a little earlier than boys are.1

 Your child will likely need help with wiping after a bowel movement until age 4 or 5.
 He or she may also need extra help in unfamiliar bathrooms, such as public restrooms, until about age 5 or 6.